Contacts

 5. Application form with a photo.
 This document should be completed in Italian or English and in block letters only.

 6. Certificate of employment.
-It should contain information like address and phone number of the company, monthly salary, period of service, applicant's position, and issue date of the certificate.
+It should contain information like address and phone number of the company, monthly salary, period of employment, applicant's position, and issue date of the certificate.
 It should be signed by the head of the enterprise and stamped.

 7. Financial guarantees.
 These can be an extract from a bank account, a savings account with a photocopy, traveler's checks and their copies, a copy of the credit card and a printout with a balance, or a special bank guarantee from the inviting person.